remidinishanth/distributed_systems/distributed_locks_using_db/readme.md

     INDEX idx_request (permit_request_id)
 );
 ```

+**No PENDING or WAITING state:** This is intentional.
+The design doesn't support queued/blocking acquisition — if there's no capacity, the acquire fails immediately (or blocks briefly at the DB lock level).
+If you need a waiting queue, you'd add a `PENDING` state and a notification mechanism, but that adds significant complexity.
+Failing fast and letting the caller retry is simpler and sufficient for most use cases.

 The `idx_semaphore_state` index is critical — without it, `SELECT SUM(count) FROM permit WHERE semaphore_id = ?
 AND state = 'ACQUIRED'` does a full table scan on every acquire.